Abibubble/milestone2-harry-potter-quiz/README.md

 * [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)

 ### Frameworks Libraries and Programs Used
-#### Bootstrap 4.5.2:
-Bootstrap was used to help with the responsiveness and styling of the website. ?????????????????????????
-#### Hover.css:
-Hover.css was used????????????
-#### Fonts Addict:
-[Harry Potter font](http://www.fontsaddict.com/font/harry-potter.html) was used from Fonts Addict
 #### Font Awesome:
-Font Awesome was used on all pages to add social media icons and the copyright icon. ???????????????????????????????
+[Font Awesome](https://fontawesome.com/) was used on all pages to add the instructions, home, settings and copyright icons.
-#### jQuery:
-jQuery came with Bootstrap which makes the navbar responsive. ?????????????????
 #### Git:
-Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+Git was used for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub.
 #### GitHub:
-GitHub is used to store the projects code after being pushed from Git.
+GitHub is used to store the code for this project after being pushed from Git.
 #### Balsamiq:
 Balsamiq was used to create the wireframes during the design process.
 #### Responsinator:
-Responsinator was used to help improve the responsive design on a variety of devices.
+[Responsinator](http://www.responsinator.com/) was used to help improve the responsive design on a variety of devices.
 #### Google DevTools:
 Google DevTools was used to help me find what code correlated to what feature.
 #### Am I Responsive Design: